 When faced with a limo accident leading to injury, you must understand recoverable damages types.
 Most of all, you can get lost wages and money for mental anguish.
 Your jury award will typically consist of compensation for physical pain and suffering.
 But in addition to emotional and physical distress, you are also entitled to seek compensation for reasonable costs of medical care and bills.
 You can even get punitive damages in extraordinary situations, such as when a chauffer rapes or assaults a passenger or motorist.

 First, the police must know to create a record and take witness statements.
 But you must avoid speaking with an insurance company about your accident while unrepresented.
 Adjusters are famous for trying to use it against you while taking the heat off the responsible parties even after your extensive hospital visits.
 Hence, they can twist your words into making it appear that you were not hurt or accountable for your accident.

 But take an ambulance to the hospital to get x-rays, an MRI, and a full physical examination.
 Don’t wait for the situation to get worse.
 You must not worry about your medical expenses now.
 Getting a quick medical checkup will create evidence in your case that can help you later.
 Always, if faced with physical or sexual assault in a limousine, make sure you get a police report and urgent medical help.

 Next, contact an accident attorney immediately.
-Our lead Los Angeles-based limo accident attorney, Michael Ehline, has experience from owning and operating a limo company.
+Our lead Los Angeles-based limo accident attorney, Michael Ehline, has experience in owning and operating a limo company.
 So he brings the knowledge necessary to take your accident claim to a decisive victory.
 We fight hard for our clients to help right this terrible situation.
-And our relentless accident attorneys won't give up till there is an amicable resolution for your injury damages.
+And our relentless accident attorneys won’t give up till there is an amicable resolution for your injury damages.